 The Division is responsible for enforcing the environmental laws and responding to incidents where environmental impacts are reported or discovered.
 The Environmental Crimes Unit ensures compliance of the environmental laws through inspections and enforcement.
 The Unit works in conjunction with the Office of Emergency Response who provides technical and on-site assistance to ensure threats to the environment and human safety are quickly and effectively addressed.
 Division Responder staff respond to incidents involving petroleum spills caused by vehicle accidents to chemical plant explosions to coastal oil spills.

-In addition, the office works with local public safety officials and emergency response contractors to minimize threats to the environment.
-Division offices are located throughout the state, with headquarters in Tallahassee.
+In addition, the Division works with local public safety officials and emergency response contractors to minimize threats to the environment.

 Meet the Director